 (585) 325-5100

-The women’s recovery center at Phoenix House provides substance use disorder treatment services to female clients using evidence-based practices.
+The women’s recovery program at Phoenix House’s Long Island City residential center provides substance use disorder treatment near Queens, NY.

 Drug and alcohol treatment services may include: